 Muhlenberg College's legal counsel will defend employees in their line of work against a charge that their use of another's works is an infringement so long as they abide by the College's policy and by the terms of any specific license governing the use of a work.
 If their activities violate these conditions, they will be personally responsible for their own defense.

-For further information on infringement related to the College as Service Provider, consult the Office of Information Technology's Electronic Communication Policy.
+For further information on infringement related to the College as Service Provider, consult the Office of Information Technology's Electronic Communications and Information Technology Access Policy.
 For legal advice, consult with the College Legal Counsel via the Office of the Provost.